PEOPLE IN HISTORY WARS, BATTLES AND REVOLUTIONS MAP ARCHIVE FAMOUS SPEECHES

 Ancient Greek Towns

-Just as anywhere in the world, towns and states in ancient Greece joined forces in various alliances to be better protected from their enemies.
+Just as anywhere in the world, towns and states in ancient Greece joined forces in various alliances to be better protected against their enemies.

 There were the amphictyonies, which were religiously motivated coalitions.
 Such were the Delian Amphictyony and the Delphic Amphictyony.